Uyo

 Uyo is the capital of Akwa Ibom state located in South South, Nigeria.
 It became the capital on September 23, 1987 when Akwa Ibom was created from the former Cross River State.
 According to the 2006 Nigerian Census, the population of Uyo (including Itu) is 427,873, while the greater urban area, including Uruan, has a population of 554,906.
 The population of Uyo is put at 1,393,000 as at 2024.

 Ibibio is the primary indigenous language.
 The main campus of the University of Uyo is in Nwaniba, with satellites on Ikpa Road.
 Ibom Air has its head office in Uyo.

+Uyo is set to host the global knowledge festival, as the first global knowledge centre in Africa opens.

 Education

-Gov Umo Eno is raising the literacy rate of our people through the sustenance of free and compulsory education projects.
+The state government runs free and compulsory education projects with the goal of raising the literacy rate.